Be-Secure/Be-Secure/README.md

     *   Open source security tool security stack

-Our vision for Be-Secure is to be one stop for all users to address their open source security requirements.
+The vision of Be-Secure community is to be one stop for all users to contribute and consume security projects to address security needs of open source projects.

 # Be-Secure Projects / Utilities:
+   One of the first utilities to be created as part of Be-Secure project is BeSman.

-   •	BeSman – is a command-line utility for provision of customized security environments for each open source tech stack.
-Please refer the following link : https://github.com/Be-Secure/BeSman.
-You can leverage BeSman to build your own security environments that suits your needs.
+   •	BeSman – is a command-line utility to provision customized environments for each open source tech stack.
+These environments are known as BeSman environments.
+Please refer the following link (https://github.com/Be-Secure/BeSman) to know more about BeSman.
+It is built using bash and can be easily customized to provision new environments for an open source tech stack based on open source project requirements.
+Anyone can leverage BeSman utility to build customized environments for their projects.

-For more information on Be-Secure, please visit our [be-secure website](https://jobyko.github.io).
+For more information on Be-Secure, please visit our [site](https://jobyko.github.io).